 iPad Pro vs iPad Air: Performance & battery

-The iPad Pro is a phenomenally powerful computer – for sheer processing power, it can match a MacBook Pro in benchmarks, thanks to its custom Apple A12Z eight-core processor.
+The iPad Pro is a phenomenally powerful computer – for sheer processing power, it can match a MacBook Pro in benchmarks, thanks to the addition of Apple's incredible new M2 chip.

-When it comes to battery life, Apple rates all of its tablets for 10 hours of light use, and it’s easy to get this from both the Pro and the Air for web browsing, movie watching and similar.
+When it comes to battery life, Apple rates all of its tablets for 10 hours of light use on Wi-Fi and up to nine on cellular.
+It’s easy to get this from both the Pro and the Air for web browsing, movie watching and similar.
 But you can expect high-res image editing, or prolonged 3D rendering, to reduce this pretty severely, just as it is with any laptop.
 Exactly how much depends on the app, but something that taxes both processor and GPU, such as high-end games, can bring it down to about half that.

 iPad Pro vs iPad Air: Verdict

-This really comes down to what you need from a tablet, and what you’re willing to spend.
-The iPad Pro is better than the iPad Air in every meaningful way, but it costs a lot more, so it’s about whether those improvements are a fair investment for you.
+So who wins in the battle of iPad Air vs iPad Pro?
+It really comes down to what you need from a tablet, and what you’re willing to spend.
+The iPad Pro is better than the iPad Air in most ways, but it costs a fair bit more, so it’s about whether those improvements are a fair investment for you.

-When it comes to drawing, the combination of a subtly improved Apple Pencil with much more convenient storage and charging, plus the 120Hz screen response rate, makes the iPad Pro the precision instrument of choice undoubtedly.
+When it comes to drawing, the 120Hz screen response rate makes the iPad Pro the precision instrument of choice undoubtedly – and nothing comes close to the high-resolution display on the 12.9-inch model.
 But the iPad Air is more than good enough if you won’t use your tablet for your finest work.

 The iPad Pro can be massively more powerful, but will you use apps that take advantage of it?
 If so, then obviously you should get the Pro, but for anything more middle of the road, the Air is really just as fast – if you’ll mostly use it for viewing and some admin work on the go, there will be no meaningful performance difference.